He is everywhere.

 Goldenrod, Solidago, Golden Dagger!

-The worst part is that Goldenrod is one of those cures that grows with the ailment, and it actually offers great relief for sinus allergy sufferers.
+The worst part of this confusion is that goldenrod is a cure that grows alongside the ailment.
+It actually offers great relief for sinus allergy sufferers.

-Besides allergy relief, Goldenrod is also a gentle nervine and helps with midwinter blues.
-As tincture, honey, or tea, goldenrod is like a burst of sunshine in the cold grey seasons!
+Besides allergy relief, goldenrod is also a gentle nervine and helps with midwinter blues.
+As a tincture, honey, or tea, goldenrod is like a burst of sunshine in the cold grey seasons!

 Harvest fresh goldenrod flowers, stems, and leaves by snipping them off in full bloom.
 The roots are also beneficial, but best harvested after the first frost.
 Before using fresh goldenrod in any of these preparations, I suggest that you check them well – like Queen Anne’s Lace, the flowers are happy little bug condominiums.
 Goldenrod spiders, flies, bees, and wasps all enjoy spending time among the fluffy blooms.

 Goldenrod Recipes and Remedies

 Goldenrod Flower Infused Honey